The 1980s were all like ...

 I mean, as long as children aren't portrayed as becoming possessed by an evil being that puts them in cages.

 While these movies have given my therapist A LOT of work to do, they are, indeed, all pretty awesome in their own right.
-You should definitely pass the lineage of creepy '80s fantasy films on in your family — just, you know, wait until the kids are a little older.
+You should definitely pass the lineage of creepy '80s fantasy films on to your family — just, you know, wait until the kids are a little older.